-September 18, 1989: Steve Jobs’ company NeXT Inc. ships version 1.0 of NeXTSTEP, its object-oriented, multitasking operating system.
+September 18, 1989: Steve Jobs’ company NeXT Inc. ships version 1.0 of NeXTStep, its object-oriented, multitasking operating system.

-Incredibly advanced for its time, NeXTSTEP is described by The New York Times as “Macintosh on steroids.”
+Incredibly advanced for its time, NeXTStep is described by The New York Times as “Macintosh on steroids.”
 In an ironic twist, the operating system Jobs plans to use to compete with Cupertino turns out to be one of the things that saves Apple a decade later.

-NeXTSTEP was years ahead of its time
+NeXTStep was years ahead of its time

-NeXTSTEP was first previewed as far back as 1986.
+NeXTStep was first previewed as far back as 1986.
 NeXT released its first beta for the NeXT Computer in October 1988, but it took almost another full year for the complete version to reach customers.
 The delays were not unusual for NeXT, which benefitted and suffered in equal measure from Jobs’ perfectionist tendencies.

 Jobs, however, disputed the fact that NeXT was running late.
 Instead, he argued, it was early — “five years ahead of its time.”

-Jobs convinced Tevanian to join NeXT instead of what, in the short term, would have been a far more lucrative job at Microsoft.
-He later joined Apple in 1997, before leaving in 2006 after serving as chief software technology officer.
+Jobs convinced Tevanian to join NeXT instead of taking what, in the short term, would have been a far more lucrative job at Microsoft.
+Tevanian later joined Apple in 1997, before leaving in 2006 after serving as chief software technology officer.
 Another key employee on NeXTStep was Bud Tribble, who had been a member of the original Macintosh design team.

-One of the neat features of NeXTSTEP was its focus on object-oriented programming, or OOP.
+One of the neat features of NeXTStep was its focus on object-oriented programming, or OOP.
 This made it easier for developers to create applications.
 One memorable OOP toolkit became WebObjects, which helped companies build Web-based services.

-As the above video shows, NeXTSTEP looks surprisingly close to OS X today.
+As the above video shows, NeXTStep looks surprisingly close to OS X today.
 You can see a few stylistic differences, but it packed all the ingredients to eventually form the basis for OS X. The most recognizable feature?
 A dock for frequently used programs or applets.

-The NeXTSTEP in Steve Jobs’ career
+The NeXTStep in Steve Jobs’ career

 Before it got to that point, NeXT tried and failed to make a serious go of its hardware business.
 Despite producing beautifully designed and technically superior machines (this was the system Tim Berners-Lee used to develop the World Wide Web while at CERN), NeXT stopped making computers in 1993 and started to focus on software.

-Did you ever use a NeXT computer or the NeXTSTEP operating system?
+Did you ever use a NeXT computer or the NeXTStep operating system?
 Leave your comments below.